 - 10. Nothing in this report is inconsistent with any Council policy, plan or strategy and reports on the administration of the Dog Control Policy as required under the Act. - 11.
-This matter contributes to our District's community outcome namely, Together South Taranaki Social Well-being.
+This matter contributes to the following community outcomes as detailed below: